 Getting the security deposit back

-Your landlord has to return your deposit within 31 days after the termination of the tenancy and the delivery of the rental unit to the landlord.
+Your landlord must return your deposit within 31 days after the termination of the tenancy and the delivery of the rental unit to the landlord.
 (Note that both conditions must be satisfied before the 31-day clock starts ticking).
 If your landlord keeps any part of your deposit, he or she must notify you in writing and tell you why.
-This notice, which is also called an accounting, must be personally delivered or mailed within 31 days.
+This notice, which is also called an accounting, along with any portion of your deposit that is being refunded, must be personally delivered or mailed within 31 days.
 If your landlord wrongfully keeps part or all of the money, you have up to one year to settle the matter or file a lawsuit for up to twice the amount of the money your landlord kept.

-Your landlord may charge a fee if you abandon your dwelling unit during a fixed term lease without cause.
+Your landlord may charge a fee if you abandon your home during a fixed-term lease without cause.
 The fee may not exceed one and one-half times the monthly rent.
 This fee shall not apply to certain members of the military called into service or victims of domestic violence or abuse.
-If you potentially fall into one of the categories and are thinking about abandoning your fixed term lease, you should consult an attorney.
+If you potentially fall into one of the categories and are thinking about abandoning your fixed-term lease, you should consult an attorney.

 When your rent payment is late, your landlord may charge a late fee.
 Your rental agreement must describe how the late charge is calculated, the date on which the rent payment is due, and the date on which a late fee becomes due.
 Your landlord must wait at least four days after rent is due to charge you a late fee.
 Nonpayment of a late charge alone is not grounds for eviction for nonpayment of rent.
 (An exception is that in mobile home facilities, repeated late payments can be grounds for eviction.)
 Nonpayment of a late charge may be grounds for a 30 day for-cause eviction.